GeorgeWebDevCy/tcnapp-connector/README.md

 ## 📝 Release Notes

+### 0.3.25
+- Ensure the membership plans endpoint returns the correct WooCommerce product IDs by falling back to the official product slugs for each tier.

 ### 0.3.24
 - Add an exhaustive reference manual that documents every public class method and REST endpoint, including WooCommerce routes, with example payloads tailored for the built-in API tester.
 - Expand the admin API tester presets so every endpoint can be exercised without leaving the dashboard.